aws-samples/mlops-e2e/README.md

 Download a copy of testing data set from `https://archive.ics.uci.edu/ml/datasets/abalone`, and upload it to the Data Source S3 Bucket (The bucket name starts with _mlopsinfrastracturestack-datasourcedatabucket..._) under your prefered folder path, e.g. _yyyy/mm/dd/abalone.csv_.

-#### Model Consumer

-After the CodePipeline run is completed (including the Manual-approval -gated Deploy stage), the Model Consumer example can be deployed.
-See section _ML Model Consumers_ for more details.

 ### Cleanup

 To clean up all the infrastructure, run the command below: